[solved] how to fix the Cisco ISE application server stuck in initializing mode step by step

-In this case the administration page was not loading, however all authentications were working since the policy node was installed on a separate virtual machine. that is the benefit of all having to split the roles.
+In this case, the administration page was not loading, however, all authentications were working since the policy node was installed on a separate virtual machine. that is the benefit of all having to split the roles.
 It splits the load between all ISE nodes and improves performance.

-One thing to note that you will need to call Cisco support for root login in order to check the logs to see what may be causing the application server to crash.
+One thing to note is that you will need to call Cisco support for root login in order to check the logs to see what may be causing the application server to crash.

 Run the command “application stop ise” to stop the application gracefully

 Reboot the ISE node using the “reload” command

 The application will be in a running state after the reload

 Now the server is up there are a few things that can be done to find the root cause